AndreyTeets/FileServer/README.md

 + To run self-contained binaries on Linux - dotnet runtime dependencies.
 + To run self-contained binaries on Windows/macOS - nothing.

 The information above doesn't take into account the AOT variant of binaries.
-Running AOT binaries should work out of the box on most systems without any special requirements (other than having the appropriate libc and OpenSSL libraries on Linux), but it's not well tested.
+Running AOT binaries should work out of the box on most systems without any special requirements, other than having the appropriate libc and OpenSSL libraries on Linux.
 As for requirements to build AOT binaries - refer to the dotnet documentation (also commands in AOT-related dockerfiles may be informative examples).

 ## Usage (container images)
 + ###### 1.
-Get the source code (skip if using pre-built container images).
+Get the source code (skip if using pre-built).
     For example, to get the latest stable sources:
     ```
     git clone -b stable https://github.com/AndreyTeets/FileServer.git
     cd FileServer
     ```

 + ###### 2.
-Build the server (skip if using pre-built container images).
+Build the server (skip if using pre-built).
     For example, to build the JIT variant using docker:
     ```
     docker build . -f src/FileServer/Dockerfile-simple-jit -t my_file_server:latest